Veterans Across CUIMC Share Memories and Lessons

 From the Revolutionary War to today, physicians, nurses, researchers, students, and staff of Columbia University Irving Medical Center have served in the nation's military.

-In honor of Veterans Day Nov.
-11, we spoke with eight CUIMC veterans about their service and its impact on their lives.
+In honor of Veterans Day, we spoke with 10 CUIMC veterans about their service and its impact on their lives.

 Jacky Chen is a quality and patient safety project manager for ColumbiaDoctors.
 The son of immigrants from China, Chen joined the National Guard as an infantryman “to serve and give back to our country.”
 He served in the guard for six years and had several roles, including team leader and vehicle commander.
 He ultimately achieved the rank of sergeant.